 Counter from collections is the most concise way to count frequencies:

-Counter arithmetic is incredibly powerful for DSA:
+Counter arithmetic is useful for DSA:

 set provides O(1) average-case membership testing: